 It is always important to file a police report with the Police Department and provide as much information as possible as this will assist in finding and arresting a suspect in a crime, adding serial numbers to statewide databases to recover stolen property, tracking criminal activity in various areas to prevent future crimes, among others.

-• If you choose to utilize iReport online, you will fill out the details on your own.
+- If you choose to use iReport online, you will fill out the details on your own.
 A report will be generated and sent directly to the Police Department.

-• If utilizing 3-1-1 non-emergency, you will be provided a customer service report number.
+- If using 3-1-1 non-emergency, you will be provided a customer service report number.
 Your report will be entered into a queue and the next available APD call taker will call you back to gather information and generate a police report.
-The wait time varies based on call load, but can take several weeks.
+The wait time varies based on call load but can take several weeks.

 What happens after a report is generated?

-After the initial reporting process has been completed, the report is flagged as a possible hate crime and routed to the appropriate investigative unit.
-APD has a Hate Crimes Review Committee that meets monthly to review all cases where the victim may have been targeted due to hate or bias.
+After completing the initial reporting process, the report is flagged as a possible hate crime and routed to the appropriate investigative unit.
+APD has a Hate Crimes Review Committee, consisting of Law Enforcement, Victim Services, and representatives from APD Central Records, that meets monthly to review all cases where the victim may have been targeted due to hate or bias.
 The Hate Crimes Review Committee reviews each case to first determine that a criminal offense occurred and then to review the details of hate or bias motivation.

 If you send an email to APDHateCrimes@austintexas.gov, your email will be reviewed and, depending on the information provided, you will receive a response with guidance on next steps.
 Emails are reviewed Monday thru Friday during normal business hours.

-Where does the report go after review by the APD Hate Crimes Committee?
+- Where does the report go after being reviewed?

 If the APD Hate Crimes Review Committee determines that a crime was committed and it was due to hate, the assigned investigator will staff the case with the appropriate prosecuting agency.

-The Austin Police Department Victim Services Division can provide an array of support and resources.
+The Austin Police Department Victim Services Division can provide various support and resources.